privacyguides/privacyguides.org/docs/calendar-contacts.en.md

     **EteSync** is a secure, end-to-end encrypted, and privacy-respecting cloud backup and synchronization software for your personal information, including contacts and calendars.
 There are native clients for Android, iOS, with a web client and an adapter layer for most desktop clients available too.
 Etesync does [not](https://www.etesync.com/faq/#2fa) currently support multi-factor authentication.

-    EteSync offers a SaaS for [$24/year](https://dashboard.etebase.com/user/partner/pricing/), or you can host the server yourself for free.

     [:octicons-home-16: Homepage](https://www.etesync.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://www.etesync.com/tos/#privacy){ .card-link title="Privacy Policy" }
     [:octicons-info-16:](https://www.etesync.com/user-guide/){ .card-link title=Documentation}